-Redbridge Council has produced a local implementation plan, also known as (LIP), which is a statutory document setting out how we propose to implement the Mayor of London's Transport Strategy in Redbridge, over 20 years.
+Redbridge Council have produced a local implementation plan, also known as (LIP), which is a statutory document setting out how we propose to implement the Mayor of London's Transport Strategy in Redbridge, over 20 years.

 The local implementation plan directs our strategic transport investment in line with existing policy, and provides the policy framework for a rolling 3 year spending plan included within it.

-The core strategy is for a transport network that supports a prosperous economy and socially cohesive community, reduces car dependence, encourages sustainable transport, improves air quality and reduces greenhouse gas contributions to climate change.
+The core strategy is for a transport network that supports a prosperous economy and socially cohesive community, reduces car dependence, encourages sustainable travel, improves air quality and reduces greenhouse gas contributions to climate change.

 We aim to achieve this through:

-- promoting walking and cycling and use of public transport by locating new development within close proximity to public transport nodes
+- promoting walking and cycling and use of public transport by locating new development within close proximity to public transport nodes and existing local amenities

 - requiring secure, accessible and sheltered cycle parking in new developments